parsiya/eslinter/.github/ISSUE_TEMPLATE/bug_report.md

 Paste the error message from Burp here.
 ```

+**Platform**
+E.g., Windows, Linux, OpenFreeNetBSD.

 **Config file**
+Please remove any identifying information from the config file (especially in
+the paths).

 ```json
 Paste your config file here.
 ```

 **Screenshots (optional)**
-If applicable, add screenshots to help explain your problem.
+Remove this section if it's not used.
+If applicable, add screenshots to help
+explain your problem.
 Not necessary.

 **Additional context (optional)**
-Add any other context about the problem here.
+Remove this section if it's not used.
+Add any other context about the problem
+here.